argeualcantara/book-api/docs/Samples.md

-# Book System API - Sample Documentation
+# Livrello API - Samples

 This documentation provides sample code snippets demonstrating how to interact with the Book System API to manage books effectively.